Pentillie is only 6 miles from Plymouth on the A388 between Saltash and Callington,.

 The first floor bedrooms are only accessible by using the front and back stairs.
 The stairs are wide enough to walk two side by side and there is a handrail on one side.
 There is a third sitting area on the first floor landing, with more sofas and armchairs.

 All the bedrooms have different layouts, but are all well lit.
 Most bedrooms can be twin or double configuration apart from Dewhurst and Coryton.
 All bedrooms are carpeted and comply with visual contrasting colour requirements.
 All bathrooms are well-lit with non-slip laminate flooring in the bathrooms.
-Some have separate walk-in showers, other rooms have showers over the bath.
-Please tell us your preference.
-The bathroom in the Dewhurst suite has four steps leading to it and a tile floor.
-The baths in the Howard and Victor bedrooms have a fitted handrail and there is a bidet in the Tillie bathroom.
+Some bathrooms have separate walk-in showers, other rooms have showers over the bath – please tell us your preference.
+The bathroom in the Dewhurst suite has two steps with a handrail leading to it and a tile floor.
+Most baths have fitted handrails (with the exception of the Tillie, Coryton and Spencer bedrooms), and there is a bidet in the Tillie bathroom.

 Beds are usually made with duvets and a mixture of feather and hypoallergenic bedding.
 Rooms can be entirely made up with hypoallergenic bedding, or sheets and blankets as required.
 Please ask.